 So if you’re a Texan, there’s no need to go anywhere else to win the broadcasting career you dream of.
 But you likely will need two things in your background before a Texas station manager or program director will put you on the air.
 These are:

 - Radio Broadcasting Skills.
 These include vocal and presentation skills, and knowledge of radio station procedures and equipment.

 - Industry Contacts.
 Because there’s likely a stampede for every job opening, it’s tremendously helpful to know people already in the business with the power to put you at the front of the line.
 In fact, studies show that more than six of every 10 new broadcasting hires come about through insider contacts.

 There are also two choices to learn what you need to know to break into radio in Texas.
 These are:

 1) Brick and mortar schools.
-These schools are housed in their own buildings, sometimes as part of college campuses.
+These radio broadcasting schools in Texas are housed in their own buildings, sometimes as part of college campuses.
 They’re located in major cities, like Dallas or Houston, so if you don’t live in one, you’ll have to travel or even relocate.
-These schools also have set semesters, and conduct teaching through classroom lectures on fixed schedules, so you might need to quit a present job to attend.
+These radio broadcasting schools also have set semesters, and conduct teaching through classroom lectures on fixed schedules, so you might need to quit a present job to attend.

 You will practice broadcasting, but it’s often in simulated studios that don’t actually get on the air, and may be done on older equipment.
 And your teachers may be retired broadcasters or radio executives who’ve never been behind a mic.

 2) Radio apprenticeship programs, like those of Broadcasters Mentoring Group (BMG), are totally different.
-We pair you with a working broadcaster in a real radio station nearby your home.
-That professional then teaches you the business, one-on-one.
+We pair you with a working broadcaster in a real radio station nearby your home for your radio broadcasting training.
+That broadcasting professional then teaches you the business, one-on-one.

 Here’s a brief look at how BMG’s program works: